wasef-c/FoqusTasks/README.md

 For more details on these models, their implementations can be found in `model_functions.py`.
 The Hybrid Sequential model is inspired by the paper "A Hybrid Frequency-domain/Image-domain Deep Network for Magnetic Resonance Image Reconstruction" by Roberto Souza and Richard Frayne.

+Additionally, Experimenting.ipynb shows a sample output of the training process, showing the loss curves and outputs

 ## Evaluating the Model on Noisy, Undersampled Data and Random Data Loss

 `evaluate.py` is set to evaluate the Hybrid Sequential Model (without skip connections), as it performed best on the test set from `train.py`.
 This script generates the folders `evaluation_examples` and `evaluation_results`.
 You will need a trained model from `train.py` in the parent directory for this to work.